idris-lang/Idris-dev/test/README.md

     stack test --test-arguments="--pattern foo042 --accept"
     ```
 8. Check the content of `expected`.
 Maybe the test didn't do what you thought it would.
 Fix and go back to 7 until it's ok.
-9. Add under `Extra-source-files` in `idris.cabal` the patterns that match the folder's content.
-If you forget this, your test will fail in Travis CI.
-With the previous example, it should be at least:
-    ```
-    test/foo042/run
-    test/foo042/expected
-    test/foo042/*.idr
-    ```

 ### Specifying compatible backends